 Her full name – which is quite rare – was used for the new account to transfer money into, plus the authenticity of this account was verified by Confirmation of Payee.

-Banks have recently started using Confirmation of Payee to check the name on an account before sending money, so the money goes to the right person, plus it’s also used to combat fraud.
+Banks use Confirmation of Payee to check the name on an account before sending money, so the money goes to the right person, plus it’s also used to combat fraud.

 If the payment details, including the name on the account match, you’ll see a green tick and you can send the money, which is what happened in Mindy’s situation.